• Skip to primary navigation

 Wild Salmon vs. Farmed Salmon

-Published: Mar 23, 2019 · Updated: Sep 8, 2021 · Leave a Comment
+Published: Mar 23, 2019 · Modified: Nov 10, 2023 · Leave a Comment

-Wild salmon vs. farmed salmon– Which should you buy?
+Wild salmon vs. farmed salmon-- Which should you buy?
 Does one taste better?
 Is the other healthier?
 This guide will help you choose!

-photos of sockeye salmon recipes
+photos of sockeye salmon recipes that can be prepared with wild salmon or farmed salmon.

 Sustainably sourced salmon.